 * Note that any mention of “SafeNet” in this paper is completely unrelated to and has no association with SafeNet, Inc., a global leader in data protection and a valued partner of Trend Micro.
 The author of the Safe malware apparently maliciously used the word “SafeNet” as part of this viral campaign, and to the extent the word “SafeNet” appears in this paper, it appears solely as replicated in the attacking author’s malware configuration.
 There is no correlation between SafeNet Inc. and the Safe campaign and should not be interpreted as such.

-In collaboration with Trend Micro Incorporated, the Organization of American States (OAS) and its Secretariat for Multidimensional Security (SMS) would like to share this report to illustrate the cybersecurity and cybercrime trends in Latin America and the Caribbean.
+In collaboration with Trend Micro Incorporated, the Organisation of American States (OAS) and its Secretariat for Multidimensional Security (SMS) would like to share this report to illustrate the cybersecurity and cybercrime trends in Latin America and the Caribbean.
 Information presented has been gathered through both quantitative and qualitative methods, drawing data from a survey of OAS Member-State governments, as well as an in-depth analysis of global threat intelligence from honeypots and client-provided data collected by Trend Micro.
 Unless otherwise noted, graphs and tables use data that was collected by Trend Micro.
 The analysis and conclusions of this report only cover countries that responded to the OAS survey.

 En un mundo interconectado, es necesario buscar un equilibrio entre disfrutar la comodidad que ofrecen las tecnologías de la información y minimizar las oportunidades que su uso les ofrece a los delincuentes cibernéticos, quienes pueden, por ejemplo, difundir amenazas complejas explotando los populares dispositivos móviles y las aplicaciones en la nube para infiltrarse en blancos de alto valor y han convertido el espacio cibernético en un medio para victimizar al público.